DAF201/DAF201.GitHub.io/License/code_license_v_1_2.md

 6. Don't use on crawler and try not to use for polling requests.

-7. 100% forbidden for unauthorized academic use like individual project or team project of CS course. academic honesty is important.
+7. 100% forbidden for unauthorized academic usage like individual coding projects or team coding projects of CS course. academic honesty is important, grades don't come for free.

 8. ~Go read "Happly sugar life" if possible~